-This is when healthcare professionals, for example doctors or nurses, look back at existing healthcare records with the aim of learning more about a disease or condition.
-This type of research does not involve any intervention, but it is extremely important, as it may inform and improve future patient care.
+This is when healthcare professionals or healthcare students, for example doctors or nurses, look back at existing healthcare records with the aim of learning more about a disease or condition.
+This type of research is permissible when it is low risk and does not involve any intervention, but it is extremely important, as it may inform and improve future patient care.
 Consent is not required for this type of research.
 Research results are only shared in aggregated and anonymised form through reporting, publications and at conferences.
 Your personal information will be protected and will not be identifiable in the final results.

 St James’s Hospital and Trinity College Dublin are committed to ensuring the privacy and confidentiality of your personal information.

 All researchers conducting clinical research will sign a confidentiality agreement before accessing any personal information, and only information relevant to the study is released to researchers.
 All clinical research is carried out in compliance with General Data Protection Regulations (GDPR), part of EU-wide law to protect your data privacy.
 The research must also be approved by the Research Ethics Committee and the hospital.
 Researchers will complete a Data Protection Impact Assessment (DPIA) form before the research begins – this will help to identify and reduce any data-related risks.

 There are many types of clinical research studies happening in St James’s Hospital, examples are: